kiazhi/kiazhi.github.io/_posts/2019-06-30-Resolving-Application-Gateway-frontend-IP-address-that-is-not-listening.md

 1. Launch Azure Portal
 2. Locate your Application Gateway resource
 3. Navigate to Settings -> Configuration
-4. Modify the Instance Count (Eg. Change from 2 to 1)
+4. Modify the Instance Count (Eg. Change from 2 instances to 1 instance)
 5. Select Save

 This will cause a restart of Application Gateway.
-Once the Application Gateway completed updating configuration, you will need to repeat the steps 4 and 5 above to modify the Instance Count back to the original value (Eg. Change from 1 to 2).
+Once the Application Gateway completed updating configuration, you will need to repeat the steps 4 and 5 above to modify the Instance Count back to the original value (Eg. Change from 1 instance to 2 instances).

 Until Microsoft decided to add a Restart button on the Azure Portal for Application Gateway, this might be the only way to restart it using the portal.